-Two months after Knight Capital Group Inc. (KCG) lost $440 million in a computer malfunction, the trading firm reassigned the executive in charge of technology.
+Two months after Knight Capital Group Inc. (KCG:US) lost $440 million in a computer malfunction, the trading firm reassigned the executive in charge of technology.

 Steven Sadoff, who oversaw operations and technology at the Jersey City, New Jersey-based firm, was moved to a role building Knight’s clearing, prime brokerage and futures businesses.
 The company consolidated oversight of its finances and operations under a single executive, naming Chief Financial Officer Steven Bisgay to the added post of chief operating officer.